Parker-Story/parker-story.github.io/_pages/about.md

 ## Experience

-###
+### Louisiana Blue (Blue Cross Blue Shield Louisiana)

-Quality Assurance Engineer Intern | January 2025 - Current
+Quality Assurance Engineer Intern ~ January 2025 - Current

-As a Quality Assurance Engineer Intern at Blue Cross Blue Shield of Louisiana, I design and execute test cases for web applications and backend systems, working closely with developers to improve test coverage and ensure production readiness.
-I regularly identify, document, and track defects through their full lifecycle, participating in triage discussions and contributing detailed reports that help prioritize fixes efficiently.
-In addition, I coordinate testing and release communication across QA, development, and business teams to support Agile sprint cycles and reduce regression risk.
-I have also redesigned key testing procedures and overhauled testing documentation, streamlining handoffs and saving several hours of team effort each week.
+At Blue Cross Blue Shield of Louisiana, I work as a Quality Assurance Engineer Intern focused on ensuring the reliability and quality of large-scale web and backend systems.
+I collaborate closely with developers, QA engineers, and business teams in an Agile environment to support testing, releases, and continuous improvement across the software development lifecycle.

+* Designed and executed manual and automated test cases for web and backend systems, increasing test coverage by 200% against initial targets and improving production readiness.

+* Identified, documented, and tracked defects through the full lifecycle, participating in triage discussions and exceeding internal bug reporting goals.

+* Redesigned critical testing procedures and overhauled documentation, streamlining handoffs and saving approximately six hours of team effort per week.

 ### Old Dominion University

-Research Intern | Summer 2023
+Research Intern ~ Summer 2023

 __[MDPI Article](https://www.mdpi.com/2313-433X/9/11/239)__

 During my research internship at [Old Dominion University](https://www.odu.edu/academics/research-experiences/reu/cis), I had the privilege of contributing to an innovative project focused on enhancing the online experience for screen reader users.
 Under the guidance of [Dr. Ashok](https://scholar.google.com/citations?user=Of8dNP0AAAAJ&hl=en&oi=ao) and in collaboration with [Satwik Kodandaram](https://scholar.google.com/citations?user=pPFFz6AAAAAJ&hl=en&oi=ao), I played a crucial role in the research and development of a comprehensive browser extension designed to protect screen reader users from deceptive online content.

-Key Responsibilities and Contributions:

 * Familiarizing Myself with Prior Work: I began my internship by thoroughly reviewing existing literature and research related to screen reader user experiences and deceptive online content.
 This helped me gain a deep understanding of the challenges and opportunities in this field.